Open Government Partnership: OGP Support Unit

 The OGP Support Unit is a small, permanent secretariat that works closely with the steering committee to advance the goals of the OGP.
 It is designed to maintain institutional memory, manage OGP's external communications, ensure the continuity of organizational relationships with OGP's partners, and support the broader membership.
-It also serves as a neutral, third-party between governments and civil society organizations, ensuring that OGP maintains a productive balance between the two constituencies.
+It also serves as a neutral third party between governments and civil society organizations, ensuring that OGP maintains a productive balance between the two constituencies.

 Independent Reporting Mechanism

 The Independent Reporting Mechanism (IRM) is the key means by which all stakeholders can track OGP progress in participating countries.
-The IRM produces biannual independent progress reports for each country participating in OGP.
-Progress reports assess governments on the development and implementation of their OGP action plans, as well as their progress in upholding open government principles.
+The IRM produces biannual independent progress reports for each country participating in the OGP.
+Progress reports assess governments on the development and implementation of their OGP action plans as well as their progress in upholding open government principles.
 The reports also provide technical recommendations for improvements.
 These reports are intended to stimulate dialogue and promote accountability between member governments and citizens.

 International Experts Panel

-The International Experts Panel (IEP) oversees the IRM by helping to ensure quality of the reviews, assess procedures and promote findings.
+The International Experts Panel (IEP) oversees the IRM by helping to ensure the quality of the reviews, assess procedures, and promote findings.